Laci1953/RC2014-CPM/Memory management library/readme.txt

   exit(1);
 }

-Instead using only the functions provided by the standard HiTech C library, we will use also functions provided by the new allocation package.
+Instead using only the functions provided by the standard HiTech C library, we will use also specific functions provided by the new allocation package.
 The particular C library function important in our test is 'sbrk'.
+It allocates a buffer in the heap.
-It is used by all file related functions to allocate a 512 buffer, to be used by disk I/O operations.
+It is used by all file related system functions to allocate a 512 buffer, to be used by disk I/O operations.
 So, we will include 'myalloc.as' in the C command line, to "force" the linker to use the new 'sbrk', instead of the 'sbrk' from CLIB.LIB

 D>c -v -o -ft.sym -mt.map t.c myalloc.as